 Caroline Di Cocco

 Caroline Di Cocco has an ARCT from the Royal Conservatory of Music of Toronto and B.A.
 Honours Specialization in Anthropology from the University of Western Ontario.
-Elected to municipal government in 1997, then elected as a Member of Provincial Parliament in Ontario from June, 1999 to October, 2007 as: She was Minister of Culture, on Management Board of Cabinet, Parliamentary Assistant to Premier and Chair of Women’s Caucus.
+Elected to municipal government in 1997, then elected as a Member of Provincial Parliament in Ontario from June 1999 to October 2007 as Minister of Culture, on the Management Board of Cabinet, Parliamentary Assistant to Premier and Chair of Women’s Caucus.
 In 2002 Caroline was bestowed the honour of “Cavalieri” from the Republic of Italy.
-Currently she sits on the board directors of The Ontario Historical Society, is a member of the President’s Circle of the Architectural Conservancy of Ontario; is the founder of Legami Lontani and currently on its executive board with an active print and digital project underway.
+She sits on the board directors of The Ontario Historical Society; is a member of the President’s Circle of the Architectural Conservancy of Ontario; is the founder of Legami Lontani and currently on its executive board with an active print and digital project underway.
 She is one of the founders the Italian-Canadian Archives Project (ICAP) and currently holds the position of Treasurer and past President.

 Javier P. Grossutti